 Other possible negative symptoms

 Medical studies have revealed that fish oil may contribute to worsening of some health problems in certain patient population, for example: aggravation of symptoms of bipolar disorder and depression; drop in blood pressure due to reduction of inflammation in medicated hypertension; worsened blood sugar control in diabetes; possible contribution to some cancers in certain groups of people; lowered immune response in HIV/AIDS; and other similar situations.
 Such adverse effects would be expected for those people who improved their CPs (e.g., up to 5-10 s), but continue to use the same dose of their medication.
 This can be dangerous since, with higher CPs, most drugs have a much stronger effect.
 Hence, many such cases rather relate to interactions with medical drugs rather than to effects of fish or cod liver oil.

 Interactions with medication

 During breathing retraining, it is sensible to explain to your family doctor (or general practitioner) that your symptoms subsided (or disappeared) depending on your progress and previous health problems.
 Since most MDs and GPs have no time to follow alternative medicine developments and are bombarded with papers representing official doctrines, very few MDs know in detail about the Buteyko method.
 Hence, you can emphasize healthy changes in your lifestyle as the likely cause of your health improvement.
 [Doctors do know about the benefits of exercise, better diet, etc.] Then it will be easier to convince them to reduce your medication.

 There have been many Buteyko students who could achieve up to 5-10 s higher morning CP just by taking fish oil.
 Such changes in breathing modify the effects of many medical drugs so that their efficiency is greatly increased.
-This relates to medication that control blood pressure, blood glucose level, blood clotting, blood thinning and some other physiological parameters.
+This relates to medications that control blood pressure, blood glucose level, blood clotting, blood thinning and some other physiological parameters.
 Thus, potentially, it is not the direct effect of fish oil, but changes in breathing, that alter the reactions to usual dosages of medical drugs.
 Hence, ask you MD or GP to reduce medication accordingly.